Ogg's Torsion conjecture: Fifty years later: Rational points on : three perspectives

 \vv

 The modular curve $X \coloneqq X_0(37)$ is of genus $2$ and therefore is hyperelliptic.
-Denote by its hyperelliptic involution, and by its Atkin-Lehner involution.
+Denote by its hyperelliptic involution, and by its Atkin--Lehner involution.
 The involutions $\sigma$ and $w$ commute, generating a Klein group ${\mathcal G}$ of automorphisms.
 The automorphisms $1, w, \sigma, w\sigma$ are defined over ${\Q}$ and are the only automorphisms of $X_0(37)$ over $\C$.
+(See \cite{14.4}.) \vv Form the quotients